Prasanthyb/PRASANTHY-PORTFOLIO/README.md

 # Portfolio App

 ## Description

 This is a personal portfolio web application built using React and Tailwind CSS.
-It showcases information about the developer, skills, portfolio projects, and contact details.
+It showcases information about the my skills, portfolio projects, and contact details.

 ## Table of Contents

-- [Folder Structure]
+## Folder Structure

 /src
 |-- components